jwhitlock/cookiecutter-django-jw/README.rst

 * Add the repo to your Travis CI account.
 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
+* Add the repo to your requires.io account.
 * Release your package the standard Python way.
 Here's a release checklist: https://gist.github.com/audreyr/5990987